Felistas/NodeJs-Passport-Authentication/README.md

 In this tutorial, we will create a simple Node JS API then implement user authentication through OAuth using Google and Facebook.

 ## Project Setup
 I have created a simple Node Js API that I will guide the readers in installing it and understanding how the project is setup.

+## What is OAuth and how does it work?
+I will guide the readers on understanding OAuth and the communication flow between our Node API and the social login APIs.

 ## Google Authentication
  - Take readers through authentication with Google using Passport